Thiago2436/kafka/README.md

-LinkedIn Branch of Apache Kafka
+> NEW LinkedIn Branch of Apache Kafka
 =================

-This is the version of Kafka running at LinkedIn.
+This is the version NEW of Kafka running at LinkedIn.

 Kafka was born at LinkedIn.
 We run thousands of brokers to deliver trillions of messages per day.
 We run a slightly modified version of Apache Kafka trunk.